 The New Shul, Rabbi James Stone Goodman and the Epichorus present a weekly video series, offering a palette of little wisdoms by way of the Judeo-Arabic musical tradition – Maqam.
 Every Torah Portion is associated with a musical figure or mode called a *Maqam, Arabic cognate to the Hebrew maqom Place.

 Maqam - a set of notes, with traditions that define the relationship between them, their patterns and expression.
 A musical mode.
 The Maqamat (plural) are patient, inwardly drawn, they are roomy enough for poetry.
 We worked the concept of the give-and-take between poetry and music.
+For more information on Maqam, and a map of this website, click here.

 This is the beginning and the end